kalinchernev/kalinchernev.github.io/content/post/multilingual-gatsbyjs.md

 ## Refactoring

-As a first step of refactoring the current implementation, we can do the following:
+As a [first step of refactoring](https://github.com/kalinchernev/using-i18n/commit/1600a7bb28bff0ddb3d888d7ca00a3d765e8df7e) the current implementation, we can do the following:

-- Take out `resources` from the configuration file. (as suggested in i18next quick start)
+- Take out `resources` from the configuration file, as suggested in i18next quick start.
-- Use [`I18nextProvider`](https://react.i18next.com/latest/i18nextprovider) to pass `i18n` instance down to children, rather than relying on `use(initReactI18next)`
+- Use [`I18nextProvider`](https://react.i18next.com/latest/i18nextprovider) to pass `i18n` instance down to children, rather than relying on `use(initReactI18next)` middleware.
-- Change locale/language context from the layout component
+- Change locale/language context from the layout component.

 ```javascript
 useEffect(